-USFS Supplement to Indicator 6.1.a The assessment includes vulnerability to catastrophic fire or other major disturbance resulting in large scale carbon emissions (see also USFS 5.5.1).
+USFS Supplement to Indicator 6.1.a The assessment includes:

+- climate change adaptation and vulnerability, - the ability of species to persist in the planning area, and threats to species persistence, and - vulnerability to uncharacteristic fire (based on a departure from Natural Range of Variability) and other major disturbances.
+The assessment includes vulnerability to catastrophic fire other major disturbance resulting in large scale carbon emissions (see also USFS Indicator 5.5.1).